 Outpatient Surgery of Penile Implantation

 Although implantation remains the cornerstone for ED solution among many urologists,1-4 many patients hesitate to receive it because it is only non-natural therapeutic modality.
-Those patients with severe end-organ failure who do not respond to pharmacological treatment are good candidates for penile implants.
+Those patients with severe end-coman failure who do not respond to pharmacological treatment are good candidates for penile implants.
 However in our opinion it is reserved for most of those patients who sustain insufficient responsiveness of venous stripping and a nonresponder to PDE-5.
 In recent five year we have had lesser and lesser candidate since our promising outcomes of penile venous surgery although we have had 227 consecutive cases since 1987.5 Following the clinical experience with these successful operations, with only two patients who had to be hospitalized because of their surgical course resulting from excessive body weight, we have great confidence in our performance, procedure and technique in the clinical outpatient basis in particularly after the newfound anatomy of the tunica albuginea since 1991.6-8

 Topical blockage of the proximal dorsal nerve block, peripenile injection at the penile base, with crural block, and ventral infiltration with 0.8%, 50ml lidocaine solution, prepared in an aseptic steel bowel, pre-rinsed with epinephrine,10 via a 10 ml syringe.
 Topical infiltration will be expanded to the tissue that is necessary and required by this prosthesis.
 Application of acupuncture may be necessary.